 The idea that outdoor ATMs are among the most dangerous places to swipe a debit card seems a little bit absurd.
-But some ATMs present a perfect opportunity for thieves to skim users' debit cards, says Chris McGoey, a security consultant based in Los Angeles.
+But some ATMs present the perfect opportunity for thieves to skim users' debit cards, says Chris McGoey, a security consultant based in Los Angeles.

 Skimming is a method of capturing a bank customer's card information by running it through a machine that reads the card's magnetic strip.
 Those machines are often placed over the real card slots at ATMs and other card terminals.

 You're better off using an ATM inside a retail outlet or other high-trafficked, well-lit place.